BOM Analysis: My Favorite Tools for BOM Review

 The process for implementing a BOM review in Altium 365 is simple:

 By the time your team is ready to make purchases, most of the major problems that create time delays in PCB component sourcing and manufacturing will have already been addressed.
-Catching these problems in your BOM and your CAD data early will help your company stay on schedule and on budget.
-If you're ready to learn more, open up your Altium 365 workspace and give the BOM Portal feature a try.
+Catching these problems in your hardware BOM and your CAD data early will help your company stay on schedule and on budget.
+If you're ready to learn more, open up your Altium 365 workspace and give the BOM Portal a try.
 We think you'll experience a seamless transition to a new workflow that expands your reach and capabilities.

 About Author